mariadb-corporation/mdbci/scripts/docker_registry/readme.md

 Nginx server will redirect to the 5000 port that is used to provide registry services.
 This part is not required, but used for the convenience only.

-Copy the `docker-registry.nginx` file to the `/etc/nginx/sites-available`, create the symbolic link to this file into the directory `/etc/nginx/sites-enabled` and reconfigure the Nginx.
+Copy the `maxscale-docker-registry.conf` file to the `/etc/nginx/sites-available`, create the symbolic link to this file into the directory `/etc/nginx/sites-enabled` and reconfigure the Nginx.

+You may need to update path to the SSL sertificates.